Linaro/lava/doc/v2/glossary.rst

   VLANd
     VLANd is a daemon to support virtual local area networks in LAVA.
-This support is specialised and requires careful configuration of the entire LAVA instance, including the physical layout of the switches and the devices of that instance.
+This support is specialized and requires careful configuration of the entire LAVA instance, including the physical layout of the switches and the devices of that instance.